 AuditLampAudit is the crawler AuditLamp uses to read a website and audit it.
 It runs only when that site's owner asks us to, by submitting the URL.
-An audit reads a small, bounded set of public pages plus robots.txt, sitemap.xml and llms.txt, and scores what it finds against 73 documented SEO, AEO and GEO checks.
+An audit reads a small, bounded set of public pages plus robots.txt, sitemap.xml and llms.txt, and scores what it finds against 164 graded checks: SEO, AEO and GEO plus the Vibe Audit (security, accessibility, privacy).

 How it identifies itself